 ► Instructors are familiar with the perennial challenge of “fitting everything into the syllabus.”
 The idea behind starting with goals – beginning at the end – is called “Backwards Design,” and helps to construct a cohesive, well-paced course from Day 1.
 A variety of other teaching and learning frameworks can also assist instructors as they prepare to teach.

 - Course Syllabus – Once an instructor has established activities and assessments that work together to meet course goals (a principle called “alignment”), they can assemble everything into a syllabus.
 The syllabus can be an effective tool for helping students approach their learning, especially when instructors take time to discuss it in class.

 - Course Meeting Space – Instructors at Yale have exciting opportunities to convene with students in flexible learning spaces.
-Active Learning Classrooms like the TEAL and CTL classroom spaces can facilitate teaching practices and learning activities that might otherwise be restricted by fixed- and stadium-style seating.
+Active Learning Classrooms like the TEAL and Poorvu Center classroom spaces can facilitate teaching practices and learning activities that might otherwise be restricted by fixed- and stadium-style seating.

 Resources for Facilitating Students’ Skill and Knowledge Development

 - Understanding Student Minds – Ongoing research in the cognitive, educational, and sociological sciences continues to reveal that students – and all people – tend to construct knowledge and develop their learning in specific, predictable ways.
 Understanding how people learn can help instructors design teaching approaches that meet students where they are and motivate their confidence and desire to grow.